On leave Fall Semester 2023

 I’m currently working on a second book tentatively titled Written Torah: The Reinvention of Judaism in the Islamic Mediterranean, a social history of early medieval Jewish writing (documents as well as literary works) that examines how and why new forms of Judaism developed and spread across the Islamic Mediterranean during the ninth and tenth centuries.
 Other topics I’m working on include responses to the death of children in Geniza letters; petitions sent to Jewish communal officials by socially isolated women; and several aspects of a longer-term project on the social history of rabbinic courts in the Fatimid empire.
 I’m also deeply committed to collaborative work aimed at making Geniza documents more accessible and historically legible.
 With Jessica Goldberg (UCLA), I recently edited an introductory handbook to Geniza research, its history, practice, and future prospects, which appeared as a triple issue of the journal Jewish History in 2019.
 I’m writing a different kind of handbook with a group of researchers involved in the “Documents and Institutions in the Medieval Middle East” project, which will trace common terms and features across Jewish and Islamic legal and administrative documents from the Fatimid period.

-At Princeton I’ve taught courses on the Cairo Geniza and its relationship to other Middle Eastern documentary corpora; religious conversion and the formation of the Islamic Middle East; gender and social history; the history of marriage in Near Eastern monotheistic traditions; and NES 300, the department’s Seminar in Research Methods.
+At Princeton I’ve taught courses on the Cairo Geniza and the history of everyday writing in Egypt; on religious conversion and the formation of the Islamic Middle East; on marriage in Near Eastern monotheistic traditions; and NES 300, the department’s Seminar in Research Methods.
+I also teach in the Humanities Council’s Near Eastern Humanities sequence, a year-long exploration of the rich literary and artistic traditions that have flourished in the Near East from antiquity until the present day.

 Before coming to Princeton, I spent two years as a Blaustein post-doctoral fellow in the Program in Judaic Studies at Yale University, and one year as a Rabin post-doctoral fellow in the Institute for Israel and Jewish Studies at Columbia University.

 Coming of Age in Medieval Egypt: Female Adolescence, Jewish Law, and Ordinary Culture (Princeton University Press, 2018)

 Documentary Geniza Research in the Twenty-First Century, Special issue of Jewish History (with Jessica Goldberg, 2019)

 “The Geniza and Family History,” Jewish History (2019)